 If you're trying to decide if you should go ahead with a patent, you could file a provisional application in the meantime.
 It doesn't provide you with protection yet, but it gives you 12 months to decide whether to go ahead with a standard patent application.

 - Acts as a signal that you intend to file a full patent application in the future

 - Establishes that you're the first person to file this invention

 - Gives you the earliest possible priority date.

 If you apply for a patent with us, you'll only receive protection within Australia.

 If you'd like to protect your idea overseas, you'll need to consider patent protection in other countries where you think you'll be selling your product.

-If you're a small to medium business without legal representation, you could be eligible to use our patent case manager service.
+If you're a small to medium business, you could be eligible to use our free patent case manager service.

 If you'd like legal advice or hands-on help with your application, you should consider engaging a patent attorney.